QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

     - name: (varchar, required, primary key, unique) A unique name for the house.
     - score: (decimal, required, defaults to 0) The current score of the house.
 - sensor_data:
-    - sensor_id: (varchar, required, primary key, foreign key) The Thingsboard ID for the sensor.
+    - sensor_id: (varchar, required, primary key, foreign key) The ThingsBoard ID for the sensor.
 This must be one of the sensors in the sensors table.
     - timestamp: (datetime, required, primary key) The date and time that the current set of data was taken on.
     - mv: (decimal, required) The voltage from the methane sensor.
 The actual value of methane in PPM is `(mv - 2 / 5) * 1000`.
     - mvmin: (decimal, required) The minimum voltage from the methane sensor since the last reading.